 In 2021, Mississippi continues to be one of three states (the others are Indiana and West Virginia) where the cost of cost-sharing reductions is spread across plans at all metal levels (broad loading), instead of being added only to silver plan rates (silver loading).
-Although the rate filing memo for Molina’s 2021 plans in Mississippi indicated that the cost of CSR was going to be added only to silver plan rates, the Mississippi Insurance Department confirmed that was an error (Molina uses silver loading in other states, but not in Mississippi and that part of the filing had not been adjusted for Mississippi).
-When broad loading is used, enrollees are less likely to see the sort of bargains on non-silver plans that are available in areas where silver loading is used.
+West Virginia also took that approach through 2021, but has transitioned to a silver loading approach for 2022, but the Mississippi Insurance Department has confirmed that broad loading will continue in Mississippi in 2022.